Insurance Broker vs Agent: Key Differences & Which to Choose

 Can an insurance broker actually save me money on car insurance?

 Yes, in many cases a broker can save you money by accessing a wider range of carriers than you could easily compare on your own — including specialty and non-standard markets.
 However, if they charge a broker fee, make sure the savings outweigh the cost.
-For simple, standard car insurance, comparison shopping online or through an independent agent may yield similar results without an extra fee.
+For simple, standard car insurance, comparison shopping online or through an independent agent may yield similar results without the extra step.

 What is the difference between a captive agent and an independent agent?

 A captive agent works exclusively for one insurance company (such as State Farm or Allstate) and can only sell that company's products.
-An independent agent is contracted with multiple insurers and can offer you quotes from several carriers.
-Both technically represent the insurance companies they're contracted with — not you — but independent agents offer more flexibility and the ability to comparison shop within their carrier network.
+An independent agent is contracted with multiple insurers — typically 8–10 carriers — and can offer you quotes from several.
+Both technically represent the insurance companies they're contracted with (not you), but independent agents offer more flexibility and the ability to comparison shop within their carrier network.

 Can an insurance broker bind car insurance coverage?

 Generally, no. Brokers typically cannot bind coverage themselves — they submit your application to the insurer, which must approve and issue the policy.
 This means there can be a delay before your coverage is active.
-If you need instant coverage (for example, you're driving a newly purchased car off the lot), working directly with an agent who can bind coverage on the spot is the faster option.
+If you need instant coverage (for example, you're driving a newly purchased car off the lot today), working directly with an agent who can bind coverage on the spot is the faster and safer option.

 Compare Car Insurance Rates in Ohio